paulmmay/blog.paulmay.org/_posts/2013-02-11-mskcc-bmt-education.md

 * Interviewing patients and their families
 * Interviewing doctors, nurses, therapists, and social workers
 * Visiting and observing medical facilities
+* Facilitating workshops
 * Presenting crisp, timely summaries of research to MSKCC staff

-I wrote up and presented the key insights from this research, then developed a set of design principles that would help inform future projects based on this research.
+I wrote up and presented the key insights from this research, then developed a set of design principles that would help inform future projects.

 Informed by these design principles, I proposed that MSKCC should build a new service to help stem cell transplant patient manage the information associated with their treatment.